Nutrition in the Patient with Lung Cancer

 Staying hydrated is important to feeling well during treatment.
 Hydration balance is cumulative, and it can take several days to become dehydrated or to re-acquire adequate hydration status.

 Patients may consider tracking daily fluid intake to ensure adequate hydration.
 It may help to measure favorite cups and mugs to make it easier to estimate the volume of fluid consumed.
 It is best to drink fluids throughout the day, drinking half of their fluid requirements during the first half of the day.
 Some patients prefer to plan their fluid intake by the hour, such as: drink 1 cup per hour, throughout the day.
-Most liquids may be included as part of daily hydration, including milk, juice, smoothies, milkshakes, and soda.
-Caffeinated beverages may be included as part of daily fluid intake if caffeine consumption is less than 300 mg per day (the equivalent of 2 cups of coffee).
+Most liquids may be included as part of daily hydration, including flavored waters, milk, juice, smoothies, milkshakes, and soda.
+Caffeinated beverages may be included as part of daily fluid intake if caffeine consumption is moderate (less than 300 mg per day which is the equivalent of 2 cups of coffee).
 Caffeine may cause the stomach to empty faster and therefore, may be dehydrating.

-Many foods such as fruits, soups, gelatin, ice cream, and frozen desserts include hydrating fluid.
+Many foods such as fruits, soups, gelatin, ice cream, and frozen desserts include hydrating fluids.
 Fluids intended for rehydration, called “sports drinks,” have a small amount of carbohydrates and electrolytes to help them absorb more effectively.
-Oral rehydration salt solutions or ORS products are effective at improving hydration status and are now readily available in pharmacies.
+Oral rehydration salt solutions (or “ORS” products) are effective at improving hydration status and are now readily available in pharmacies.
 Ask your healthcare team if ORS would be appropriate for you.
-Choices of fluids may be based on taste preference and variety to ensure adequacy.
 Daily fluid requirements may be estimated using the chart below.
-(Table 2) Your individual needs may differ, ask your doctor about your specific needs.
+(Table 2) Add 1 cup for each episode of diarrhea.
+Your individual needs may differ, ask your doctor about your specific needs.